-- (g) The owner of a commercial building converted into a residential development shall not be eligible for a tax credit voucher under subsections (f) and (h) of this section, unless the owner incurs qualified conversion expenditures exceeding fifteen thousand dollars. - (h) (1) The Commissioner of Revenue Services shall grant a credit against the tax imposed under chapter 229 or 208a of the general statutes, as applicable, in accordance with the following: - (A) (i) For a taxpayer described under subparagraph (A) of subdivision (8) of subsection (a) of this section holding a tax credit voucher issued on or after January 1, 2026, under subsections (b) to (g), inclusive, of this section, against the tax imposed under chapter 229 of the general statutes in the amount specified in the tax credit voucher. - (ii) If the amount of the tax credit voucher exceeds the taxpayer's liability for the tax imposed under chapter 229 of the general statutes, the Commissioner of Revenue Services shall treat such excess as an overpayment and, except as provided under section 12-739 or 12-742 of the general statutes, shall refund the amount of such excess, without interest, to the taxpayer; and
+- (g) The owner of a commercial building converted into a residential development shall not be eligible for a tax credit voucher pursuant to subsections (f) and (h) of this section, unless the owner incurs qualified conversion expenditures exceeding fifteen thousand dollars. - (h) (1) The Commissioner of Revenue Services shall grant a credit against the tax imposed pursuant to chapter 208a or 229 of the general statutes, as applicable, in accordance with the following: - (A) (i) For a taxpayer described in subparagraph (A) of subdivision (8) of subsection (a) of this section holding a tax credit voucher issued on or after January 1, 2026, pursuant to subsections (b) to (g), inclusive, of this section, against the tax imposed pursuant to chapter 229 of the general statutes in the amount specified in the tax credit voucher. - (ii) If the amount of the tax credit voucher exceeds the taxpayer's liability for the tax imposed pursuant to chapter 229 of the general statutes, the Commissioner of Revenue Services shall treat such excess as an overpayment and, except as provided in section 12-739 or 12-742 of the general statutes, shall refund the amount of such excess, without interest, to the taxpayer; and - (B) (i) For an owner that is a nonprofit corporation holding a tax credit voucher issued on or after January 1, 2026, under subsections (b) to (g), inclusive, of this section, against the tax due pursuant to chapter 208a of the general statutes in the amount specified in the tax credit voucher. - (ii) Any unused portion of such credit pursuant to this subparagraph